Jonsson132123/MegaMapper/README.md

 # MegaMapper

 A command-line network scanner built in Python, inspired by Nmap.
-Developed as part of a self-directed IT security course to learn network programming fundamentals.
+I built this to get better at programming, learn how networking works under the hood, and understand how security tools like Nmap actually do what they do.

 > **!!Educational use only.
 Run against your own lab network or authorized systems.**